irshadir7/CodexVendorApp/README.md

 #This repository contains a sample app that implements MVI architecture using Kotlin, ViewModel, LiveData, Hilt and etc.

-# NYC Artiles
+# End
- Smart Dubai Assignment
+ END Demo APP

 # Tools and Technologies
 1- Dagger Hilt